AndrejaCH/bikesharing/README.md

 <img src="Graphics/BikeUtilization.PNG" width="30%" height="30%">
 </p>

 This graph displays all bikes and their accumulated trip utilization (datatype for the time used is used as integer for easier calculations).
-When hover over the bike id and time units are displayed for each bike.
+When hover over the graph the bike id and time units are displayed for each bike.
 Looking at the graph we could group this data roughly into 4 groups: Small bubble approx. 200,000 time units, Medium-small bubble approx. 300,000 time units, Medium bubble approx. 1,000,000 time units and Large bubble approx. 2,000,000 time unit.
-From this visualization we can classify bikes into groups and put together a plan for their maintenance, rotation and distribution.
+From this visualization we can classify bikes into groups and put together a plan for their maintenance, rotation and distribution on the stations.

 ### 7. Top Starting Locations & Top Ending Locations